runag/workstation-runagfile/README.md

 5. Installs configuration for the Sublime Text and Visual Studio Code (there is also a script to keep configuration in the repository up to date with the local changes).
 6. With an extra environment flag DEPLOY_SWAY it installs Sway WM, my Sway configuration and few related software packages.

 This script is idempotent.
-It can be run multiple times to produce a system which is up-to date with the recent software updates and my configuration changes.
+It can be run multiple times to produce a system which is up-to date with the recent software updates and with my configuration changes.

 The file ``lib/config.sh`` contains my name and email to use in configuration.
-In the unlikely event someone will fork that script to configure his own computer this is where you could put your name and email.
+If you'll fork this script, please remove them.

 # Linux workstation